Car Slam

 Articles

 Much like nouns themselves, articles are the result of ancient particles coalescing into a fixed form.
-Irregularities and suppletion have had little time to erode this table.
+Irregularities and suppletion have had comparatively little time to erode the table.

 Person NOM ACC GEN DAT COM VOC